- About Us

 Listen to one of Joseph's talks: Liberation Through Non-Clinging given at IMS on June 26, 2016 – 64 minutes, 42.5 MB (Download, Stream)

 Rebecca Bradshaw is the guiding teacher of the Insight Meditation Center of Pioneer Valley, MA.
 She leads vipassana retreats, including Spanish language courses, emphasizing embodied clarity and kindness.
 She holds a Master's Degree in Counseling Psychology, and also serves as an IMS guiding teacher.

 Listen to one of Rebecca's talks: Clinging and Non-Clinging given at IMS on November 7, 2014 – 62 minutes, 43 MB (Download, Stream)

 Annie Nugent has practiced since 1979 and was an IMS Resident Teacher, 1999-2003.
 Her teaching style aims to reveal how all aspects of our lives can help us come to a clear and direct understanding of the Truth.

-Jill Shepherd is a participant in the current IMS/Spirit Rock Teacher Training.
-She divides her time between the US, Australia and New Zealand, teaching insight meditation retreats and offering study and practice groups focused on bringing the dharma into daily life.
+Jill Shepherd is a graduate of the IMS/Spirit Rock Teacher Training.
+She divides her time mainly between the US, Australia and New Zealand, teaching insight meditation retreats and supporting local communities to explore the Dharma in daily life.